-- 10.52 The 'count' of the number of assessment offences for a student does not continue for separate registrations between an undergraduate and a postgraduate course.
-In such cases, the 'count' is reset to zero for a student registered on a postgraduate course irrespective of any assessment offences committed in a previous registration on an undergraduate course.
-The 'count' is maintained for separate registrations on courses at the same (undergraduate or postgraduate) level. - 10.53 In cases where the prescribed penalty is the recommended expulsion of the student, the Chair of the Academic Regulations Subcommittee is required to present the recommendation to the Vice-Chancellor who considers the request.
-A student who is expelled under the Assessment Offence process receives a transcript detailing the credit he/she has attained.
-However, as part of the penalty, any intermediate award that the volume of academic credit attained may attract (see Regulation 8.27) is not conferred. - 10.54 If during Stage 1 or 2 of the process, the student provides evidence of extenuating circumstances that the student asserts directly led to the assessment offence being committed, such information does NOT impact on either the Director of Studies or the Panel's decision as to whether or not the assessment offence has occurred.
-However, if the Director of Studies (during Stage 1) or Panel (during Stage 2) believes that, as a result of the extenuating circumstances, the prescribed penalty is exceptionally inappropriate, the Director of Studies (following consultation with two other Directors of Studies and the Academic Registrar) or the Panel can, at his/her/its discretion, review the default penalty and propose an alternative penalty in light of the extenuating circumstances presented by the student.
-The application of an alternative penalty must be supported by relevant documentary evidence.
-The Academic Regulations Subcommittee monitors the extent to which such discretion is exercised. - 10.55 A mitigation claim, submitted under Regulations 6.112 6.139 above, against an (initial or re-assessment) attempt at an assessment task for which a penalty has been applied cannot be considered.
-The mitigation claim is deemed null and void. - 10.56 Any penalty for an assessment offence which is determined (following the conclusion of the assessment offences process) for an attempt (initial or re-assessment) at an assessment task for which mitigation under Regulations 6.112 6.139 above has earlier been granted deems the outcome of the mitigation process null and void.
-The penalty for the assessment offence is therefore applied. - 10.57 All assessment offences are formally notified to the student at the conclusion of the process, in writing, by the Academic Registrar, as Chair of the Academic Regulations Subcommittee.
-Such notifications direct students to consult the range of information held on Anglia Ruskin's webpages which relate to academic honesty and avoiding assessment offences and are sent within 20 working days of notification of the conclusion of the process by the Academic Registry.
+- 10.47 Whether confirmed during Stage 1 or Stage 2, the penalties to be applied for academic misconduct are determined by the category of academic misconduct to which the case has been assigned (see Regulation 10.19 above) and are specified in Regulation 10.54 below. - 10.48 Where the academic misconduct includes misconduct in research (covered under Regulation 10.10 (ix)), the student is required to destroy data collected for the research (if the process has started).
+If the penalty permits a further opportunity to be (re)assessed, the student is required to: - resubmit an ethics application for a new project; - receive education about the importance of obtaining ethical approval or of the importance of good conduct in research. - 10.49 In the exceptional cases where the prescribed penalty is the recommended expulsion of the student, the Academic Registrar is required to present the recommendation to the Vice-Chancellor who considers the request.
+A student who is expelled under the academic misconduct process receives a transcript detailing the credit he/she has attained.
+However, as part of the penalty, any intermediate award that the volume of academic credit attained may attract (see Regulation 8.27) is not conferred. - 10.50 If during Stage 1 or 2 of the process, the student provides evidence of extenuating circumstances that the student asserts directly led to minor, moderate, major or exceptionally serious academic misconduct being committed, such information does NOT impact on the decision of the Director of Studies, Academic Integrity Lead or Panel as to whether or not the academic misconduct has occurred.
+However, if the Director of Studies or Academic Integrity Lead (during Stage 1) or Panel (during Stage 2) believes that, as a result of the extenuating circumstances, the prescribed penalty is exceptionally inappropriate, the Director of Studies (following consultation with two other Directors of Studies and the Academic Registrar) or the Panel can, at his/her/its discretion, review the default penalty and propose the immediate next lower penalty (eg: for moderate academic misconduct, the penalty for minor academic misconduct is applied) in light of the extenuating circumstances presented by the student.
+The application of the lower penalty must be supported by relevant documentary evidence.
+The Academic Regulations Subcommittee monitors the extent to which such discretion is exercised.

+- 10.51 An exceptional circumstances claim, submitted under Regulations 6.112 6.139 above, against an (initial or re-assessment) attempt at an assessment task for which a penalty has been applied cannot be considered.
+The Exceptional Circumstances claim is deemed null and void. - 10.52 Any penalty for academic misconduct which is determined (following the conclusion of the process) for an attempt (initial or re-assessment) at an assessment task for which an exceptional circumstances claim under Regulations 6.112 6.139 above has earlier been accepted deems the outcome of the exceptional circumstances process null and void.
+The penalty for the academic misconduct is therefore applied.